GEM-benchmark/NL-Augmenter/transformations/unit_converter/README.md

 ## What are the limitations of this transformation?
-- This trasformation could generate not fluent sentences when converting numbers with many decimal digits to words (we limit it to three decimal digits).
+- This transformation could generate not fluent sentences when converting numbers with many decimal digits to words (we limit it to three decimal digits).
 - It could be expanded to other quantities (such as time, e.g., converting seconds to minutes).
 - It relies to spacy NER to detect QUANTITY.

+## Data and code provenance

+The code is fully implemented by me.

+The table of conversion factors is derived from [Wikipedia](https://en.wikipedia.org/wiki/Conversion_of_units).